gugarosa/text_finetune_poc/README.md

-# Proof-of-Concept with Roncarati
+# Text Fine-Tuning Proof-of-Concept

-*This repository holds all the necessary code to run the discontinued proof-of-concept from Roncarati.
+*This repository holds all the necessary code to run the discontinued text fine-tuning proof-of-concept.
 Note that data is private and will not be available.*

 ---